+The physician mortgage loan (sometimes called the doctor mortgage loan) was created by banks because of the distinctive challenges physicians face when borrowing due to their high debt-to-income ratios — thanks to student loans.
 Many physicians struggle to find a conventional mortgage that meets their needs.
-This is especially true for new physicians who may have a low salary during residency, minimal savings, and student loans that are through the roof.
+This is especially true for new physicians who may have a lower salary during residency/fellowship, minimal savings, and student loans that are through the roof.
 Depending on the amount of debt you’ve taken on (and whether you’ve been consistent in making payments), you may also struggle with a lower-than-average credit score as you start your career.
 This could translate to higher mortgage interest rates and higher lifetime payments.

 Luckily, there’s an alternative to a traditional, conventional mortgage.
-The Physician Mortgage is a unique type of home loan specifically for medical professionals.
-This mortgage can help new physicians lock in low-interest rates, avoid a colossal down payment, and reduce the total amount they have to pay over the life of their loan.
-Ready to learn more?
-Let’s dive in.
+The physician mortgage loan is a unique type of home loan specifically for medical professionals.
+This mortgage can help new physicians lock in low-interest rates, avoid a colossal down payment (can be as low as 0%!), and reduce the total amount they have to pay over the life of their loan.

 A physician mortgage is a homeowner’s loan that is only available to qualifying medical professionals.
 There are fewer restrictions than you might find with conventional mortgages because they’re largely dependent on the calculated future earnings for physicians.
 For newer physicians, this is an attractive concept.